Ahar Yojana

-Āhār Yojanā (meaning "food" in Odia) is a food subsidisation program run by the Ministry of Food Supplies & Consumer Welfare, Co-operation, Government of Odisha to provide cheap lunch to the urban poor at a price of five rupees inspired from the Amma Unavagam of Tamilnadu.
-It was inaugurated on April 1, 2015 by the Chief Minister of Odisha Navin Patnaik on Utkal Divas.
-The program provides meals in five major cities of Odisha.
+Āhāra Jojanā (meaning "food" in Odia) is a food subsidisation program run by the Ministry of Food Supplies & Consumer Welfare, Co-operation, Government of Odisha to provide cheap lunch to the poor at a price of five rupees inspired from the Amma Unavagam of Tamilnadu.
+It was inaugurated on April 1, 2015 by the Chief Minister of Odisha Nabin Patnaik on Utkala Dibasa.
+The program provides meals in various parts of Odisha.
 The actual cost of the food is around ₹ 20 but is subsidised to ₹ 5 with financial assistance from the Odisha Mining Corporation.
 It is targeted at more than 60,000 people per day.

 Purpose

 The program is funded by the Government of Odisha.
 The objective is to provide cheap cooked meals to impecunious and needy people.
-The government launched it as a pilot project in 5 municipal corporations: Bhubaneswar, Sambalpur, Berhampur, Rourkela and Cuttack and 21 Āhār centers.
-Currently 100 Āhār centers are active in 30 districts covering 73 towns. Āhār centers are mainly found in places like hospitals, bus stands or railway stations to serve cooked day meals at just ₹ 5.
+The government launched it as a pilot project in 5 municipal corporations and 21 Āhāra centers but later expanded to 100 Āhāra centers are active in 30 districts covering 73 towns. Āhār centers are mainly found in places like hospitals, bus stands or railway stations to serve cooked day meals at just ₹ 5.
 The hygiene of the food is checked by different municipal hospitals.
 Recently the government added night meals in 54 Āhār centers near hospitals to provide needy visitors with cheap and hygienic night meals.